 This is how stalkers are made…

-He figured that she probably wouldn’t accept anyway.
-But then she did.
-And then he immediately wrote her a note to thank her for adding him.
-A quick scan of her profile made him realize that she was an artist!
-And it just so happened that he was seekng an artist to collaborate with.
+And it just so happened that he was seeking an artist to collaborate with.
 So in the guise of innocence, he asked if she would be willing to meet to discuss a possible partnership.
-She obliged and he met her over drinks.
+She obliged and they soon met over drinks.

 They hit it off and though she seemed genuinely interested in his project, she told him she had a lot on her plate and probably wouldn’t be able to get to it for quite a awhile, especially with the hours that she was pulling at the new distillery downtown.

-They remained in touch, sharing favorite music and movies and random thoughts (mostly his).
-His willingness to share his work inspired her to want to share hers.
-Whenever he hit a roadblock in his own work, he would ask her to send along some of arts to give him the creative boost he needed.
+They remained in touch, sharing favorite music and movies and random thoughts.
+His willingness to share his work inspired her to want to share hers – something she typically struggled with.
+Whenever he hit a roadblock in his own work, he would ask her to send along some of her artwork to give him the creative boost he needed.
 Though she was highly guarded when it came to exhibition of her work, she admitted that he was giving her the courage she needed to finally showcase her work to a broader audience.
 It was as symbiotic a relationship that a writer and artist could ask for.
-He went as far as to tell that she was his muse – something he had never told any other muse in life.
-He felt comfortable enough to share this because he got the sense she felt the same way about him (though, by no means did he expect her to refer to him as her muse).

 “You’re the reason I’ve been able to write these past few months.”